 STEREO PANNING

 By shining a fading light against a photo-sensitive device, this tremolo uses all analog photo-coupling to restrict and fluctuate the output volume.
 There is automatic perceived volume compensation for the full sweep of the controls.
-This is a stereo variation of my smaller Optical Tremolo.
+This is a stereo variation of my smaller mono Optical Tremolo.
 It can take a stereo input, or split a mono guitar input between stereo channels.
 The PAN switch changes the oscillator of each channel to be out of sync - so one comes up in volume while the other drops.
 This creates a strange swirling effect.
 All original analog circuitry and true bypass mechanical switching.
 As with all of my tremolo models, you should expected perceived unity volume with all depth and rate settings, without having to make any manual volume adjustments.
-The wet level is adjustable internally by a trimpot.
+The wet levels are adjustable internally by a trimpots.

-Currently out of stock.
-Find more in stock at: |
+Currently out of stock here. |

 Mike Hermans |